brianhie/evolocity/docs/README.rst

 Finally, network diffusion analysis can identify roots, order sequences in pseudotime, and identify mutations driving the velocity.

 Evolocity is a fork of the `scVelo <https://github.com/theislab/scvelo>`_ tool for RNA velocity and relies on many aspects of the `Scanpy <https://scanpy.readthedocs.io/en/stable/>`_ library for high-dimensional biological data analysis.
-Like Scanpy and scVelo, evolocity makes use of `anndata <https://anndata.readthedocs.io/en/latest/>`_, an extremely convenient way to store and organizing biological data.
+Like Scanpy and scVelo, evolocity makes use of `anndata <https://anndata.readthedocs.io/en/latest/>`_, an extremely convenient way to store and organize biological data.

 Quick Start